amazon-braket/amazon-braket-sdk-python/src/braket/experimental/autoqasm/doc/decorators.md

     bell(2, 3)
 ```

-Let's take a look at the serialized output from `two_bell.to_ir()`, which shows that the modularity of the subroutine is preserved.
+Let's take a look at the serialized output from `two_bell.build().to_ir()`, which shows that the modularity of the subroutine is preserved.

 ```
 OPENQASM 3.0;